xoplog/xop-go/README.md

 - Repo will split:

-  So that users of xop are somewhat insulated from version changes, the repo will split up.
+  So that users of xop are somewhat insulated from version changes, the repo will split up into the following parts:

   - main xop top-level
   - utility/support functions like xopat
   - xopbase (because it needs to be versioned separately)
-  - split out packages that have external dependencies
+  - split out packages that have external dependencies:

     - xopotel
     - xopresty